Written by Lindsay Krause

 Since its launch in 2016, the Project Brave Foundation has transformed the lives of 15 mothers and 30 children who found themselves living on the streets of Johannesburg.
 By running an empowering skills development programme, Project Brave aims to restore hope and dignity to women.

-Ker & Downey® Africa has joined the fight to empower women by naming Project Brave as one of our key Legacy Partners and pledging to donate $100 on behalf of each guest that travels to Africa with us.
+Ker & Downey® Africa has joined the fight to empower women by naming Project Brave as one of our key Legacy Partners and offering clients the opportunity to make a donation towards the foundation when they travel with us.
 The donation plays a crucial role in funding the skills development programme and training of each mother, food and toiletry packs for the families, school fees for the children, psychological and medical support as well as shelter for the duration of the programme.
 We met with Sacha Proctor, one of the founders of the Project Brave Foundation, at their office in Johannesburg to find out more about how they are empowering women and taking them through a journey of change.

 Sacha.
 P : As a student studying psychology, I was assigned a project to conceptualize a community project which had to tackle a social issue – I chose female beggars.
 As time went on, I realized the severity of the problem in South Africa and after becoming a mother myself, I felt my heart calling out to these women and children begging on the streets of Johannesburg.
 This was a key motivator to transform a university project into a fully-fledged organization in 2016.